Speech Therapy for Kids: An All-in-One Guide

 This blog attempts to: make that decision clearer and easier by first digging into the questions parents grapple with before they see a speech-language pathologist (SLP), then it explores the practical issues of seeing a therapist, then how to practice at home in between therapy sessions, and finally, how to know when to stop seeing your SLP.

-Speech Blubs is a language therapy app with a vast library of more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.
+Speech Blubs is a language therapy app with more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.
 The more you practice, the more it carries over!
 Try the Speech Blubs app for fun and engaging therapy sessions with your little one.

 The Questions to Ask if Your Child has Speech Issues